rafael-santiago/cutest/doc/README.md

 |``CUTE_ASSERT_LEQ``| ``less-than-or-equals``    | ``CUTE_ASSERT_LEQ(<a>, <b>)``               | ``CUTE_ASSERT_LEQ(x, 0)``  |
 |``CUTE_ASSERT_GEQ``| ``greater-than-or-equals`` | ``CUTE_ASSERT_GEQ(<a>, <b>)``               | ``CUTE_ASSERT_GEQ(x, -1)`` |

-However, I think that the lack of good custom assertion error messages can sometimes obfuscate the test report and as result it also can consume more time on understanding and on the correct fix applying.
-In my opinion you should use it with moderation.
+However, I think that the lack of good custom assertion error messages can sometimes obfuscate the test report and as a result it also can consume more time on understanding and applying the correct fix.
+In my opinion you should use it with care.

 ## Grouping tests inside suites